Makr91/ha_easgen/README.md

 ![GitHub Release Workflow Status](https://img.shields.io/github/actions/workflow/status/Makr91/ha_easgen/release.yml?style=plastic)

 ## Emergency Alert System
-This is a platform integration for [Emergency Alert System](https://www.fcc.gov/emergency-alert-system) for Home Assistant to Generate a the EAS Alerts for Satellites.
+This is a platform integration for [Emergency Alert System](https://www.fcc.gov/emergency-alert-system) for Home Assistant that generates EAS alerts with authentic tones and announcements.

+The integration includes:
+- **Built-in Weather Alert Monitoring**: Direct integration with weather.gov API (no external dependencies)
+- **EAS Tone Generation**: Authentic EAS header/footer tones using EASGen library
+- **TTS Integration**: Works with any Home Assistant TTS engine
+- **Self-Contained**: No external integrations required

 Currently only the United States EAS system is in place.
 Support for other countries is welcome to be submitted via a PR.